Table of Contents

 It creates a direct link in the side menu and services will be able to be filters in the views based on this criteria.

-It activates the silence mode of the service, so it will not generate alerts or events.
+It activates the mute mode of the service, so it will not generate alerts or events.

 Cascade protection enabled